halan/halan.blog/_posts/2023-01-29-someone-push-forced-over-my-commits.markdown

 categories: git
 ---

 I was informed of this issue during a 1:1 meeting with a team colleague another time.
 I've also heard similar experiences discussed in a team standup a few weeks ago.
 This is a common issue I've encountered in my experience working with git throughout the years.
-It's an issue that I've encountered many times before.
 I've also had instances where my commits have been removed.
 Even with a good workflow agreed upon by the team, it can still happen.
 Sometimes, mistakes happen, and it's essential to deeply understand git/GitHub and the correct tools to resolve issues.

 In these situations, it's normal for a git specialist or senior team member to be called upon to provide strategies and solve the issue.
 My goal is for you to become that go-to person for resolving these issues beyond just using the basic `reflog` command.